git-Abdul/TicTacToe/README.md

 # TicTacToe
-Simple Tic=Tac-Toe game made in Python and Java
+Simple Tic-Tac-Toe game made in Python and Java